- Jazz Studies Program

 Keith Hall, Drums

 In 2012, after a retirement and shift in faculty, the NEW WESTERN JAZZ QUARTET was born with Rathbun, Siskind, Hall and the veteran Tom Knific.
-The NEW WJQ will be releasing a new CD in the fall of 2013 complete with a tour of Russia and concerts around the U.S.
+The NEW WJQ recently completed a tour of Russia and concerts around the U.S.

 The Western Jazz Quartet has performed from Boston to Los Angeles, and tours regularly world wide.
 It has been featured at festivals in Canada, Europe and the U.S., and at a week of performances at La Villa in Paris, France.
 The group was honored with sponsorship by the Arts America Program and often tours as artistic ambassadors for the US Department of State including Brazil, Uruguay, Argentina, Poland, Italy, Croatia, and Slovenia.
 The quartet has also toured Europe four times with pianist Wlodek Pawlik, drum legend Billy Hart, and jazz legend Randy Brecker.